 FABRIC / ELASTIC NOTES —

-• if using a woven cotton fabric with any pattern, orient it horizontally.
+• if using a fabric with any pattern, orient it horizontally.

-• masks will be washed and sterilized, so laundering or drying fabric beforehand will prevent shrinkage.
+• masks will be washed and sterilized, so laundering and drying fabric beforehand will prevent shrinkage.

 • if you have slightly thinner or wider elastic, you can adjust the width of the elastic casing (right edge of main fabric pattern) to better fit what you have.